-Failure to provide the notice offering the insured medical expense benefits coverage.
+Failure to offer insured medical expense benefits coverage.
 Section 38.2-2202 A of the Code of Virginia requires that an insurer issuing a new business policy of insurance covering liability arising from the ownership, maintenance, or use of any motor vehicle enclose with the policy the IMPORTANT NOTICE provided in the statute.
-(See also Administrative Letter 2016-06.)
+(This change was made by the 2016 General Assembly and is effective January 1, 2017.
+See also Administrative Letter 2016-06.)
 The notice must be in boldface type, in all capital letters, and read exactly as stated in the statute.

 Examiners often find that this notice is not given when new policies are issued or that the notice is not worded as required by the statute.

 Failure to inform the insured that he may reduce his uninsured/underinsured motorist coverage limits to less than his liability limits.
 Section 38.2-2202 B of the Code of Virginia requires insurers issuing new policies covering the ownership, maintenance, or use of a motor vehicle to provide a notice informing the insured that he may reduce his uninsured/underinsured motorist limits to limits less than his liability limits and that an election to do so by one named insured is binding on all insureds on a policy.
 The notice must be in boldface type, in all capital letters, and read exactly as stated in the statute.
-If a named insured wants to increase these limits, the named insured must make a specific request to the insurer.
-Insurers must document this request in their files.
+If a named insured later desires to increase his limits, he must make a specific request to his insurer.
 The notice also cautions insureds to carefully consider the protections provided by uninsured/underinsured motorist coverage before reducing the limits of such coverage.
+The provisions of this statute were amended in the 2016 General Assembly and are effective January 1, 2017.
 See also Administrative Letter 2016-06.

-Failure to provide the notice offering rental reimbursement/transportation expense coverage.
+Failure to offer rental reimbursement/transportation expense coverage.
 Section 38.2-2230 of the Code of Virginia requires that every insurer issuing a new or renewal policy of motor vehicle insurance as defined in § 38.2-2212 of the Code of Virginia, which provides comprehensive ("other than collision") or collision coverage, must advise the insured of the option to purchase rental reimbursement coverage.
 The insurer should ensure that this offer is being made as required.
-An insurer offering coverage for transportation expenses satisfies this requirement.
-Examiners find insurers fail to offer this coverage on new and renewal policies of motor vehicle insurance.
+An insurer offering coverage for transportation expenses as set forth in the Virginia private passenger automobile standard forms satisfies this requirement.

 Failure to provide warning concerning cancellation on application for motor vehicle liability insurance.
 Section 38.2-2210 of the Code of Virginia requires that a specific notice be in boldface type and printed on or attached to the automobile application form.
+(This amendment to the statute was made in the 2016 General Assembly and is effective January 1, 2017.)
 Examiners frequently find that this notice is not provided.
-The insurer should review its application to ensure compliance with all the requirements of this section of the Code.
+The insurer should review its application to ensure compliance with all of the requirements of this section of the Code.
 This requirement only applies to applications for liability insurance on motor vehicles as defined in § 38.2-2212 of the Code of Virginia.
 See also Administrative Letter 2016-06.

-Failure to provide the insurance credit score disclosure notice-automobile policies.
+Failure to offer the insurance credit score disclosure notice-automobile policies.
 Any insurer issuing or delivering a private passenger automobile policy that uses credit information contained in a consumer report for underwriting, tier placement, or rating an applicant or insured shall disclose on the insurance application, at the time the application is taken, or at renewal if no previous notice has been given, the information required by § 38.2-2234 A 1 of the Code of Virginia.
-The notice should specify that the insurer "will" review the applicant/insured's credit history instead of "may use" this information.